 Graduates from UI’s BSN program are also prepared to advance their study.
 The next step in nursing education could involve earning a Masters for Clinical Nurse Leader (MSN:CNL), a clinical doctorate (DNP) for advanced practice nursing, or earning a research doctorate (PhD) and becoming a nurse scientist to discover new knowledge and advance the profession of nursing.

 UI College of Nursing faculty members are internationally recognized researchers who study the effectiveness of nursing interventions and outcomes.
 The college is well known for its research in geriatrics, clinical studies of skin integrity and pain management, health of school-age children, genetics, and informatics.
 The inclusion of nurses on faculty with advanced degrees in areas outside of nursing, such as sociology and psychology, attests to the importance of a strong liberal arts foundation in preparing nurses for the future.

-For more information and to see if you are ready for application/admission to our program, visit the College of Nursing website at nursing.uiowa.edu/academic-programs/rn-bsn/prerequisites.
+To learn more and to see if you are ready for application and admission to our program, visit the College of Nursing website at nursing.uiowa.edu/academic-programs/rn-bsn/prerequisites.
 We strongly recommend getting a transcript evaluation before submitting an application to our program.
 To request a transcript evaluation, go to nursing.uiowa.edu/academic-programs/rn-bsn and follow the simple, two-step instructions.

 Admission Requirements Tabs